 This is where a new discipline, CloudOps comes into the picture, a topic that rarely gets any attention.

 With cloud computing surpassing modern technology, your organization needs more than “just” cloud management for business success and productivity.
-Consequently, a solid cloud management practice is crucial to confront the puzzling management demands of hybrid and multi-cloud computing models.
+Consequently, a solid cloud operations management practice is crucial to confront the puzzling management demands of hybrid and multi-cloud computing models.

 Hence, your team needs a strong CloudOps team with an effective cloud operations strategy to exploit the unique benefits of cloud computing.
 In this post, we’ll be decoding CloudOps.
 We’ll be diving into – how it differs from DevOps, the challenges involved, the benefits, and some of the best practices to get the most out of it.